IC3P3/hcss-website/deploy/README.md

 ## Optional analytics (Umami)

-The compose file contains an `umami` + `umami-db` pair behind the `analytics` profile; without the profile nothing extra runs.
+The compose file contains an `umami` + `umami-db` pair behind the `analytics` profile.
+Without the profile nothing extra runs.
 To enable it:

 1. Set `UMAMI_DB_PASSWORD`, `UMAMI_APP_SECRET` (random string) and optionally
    `UMAMI_PORT` / `UMAMI_DB_DIR` in the server `.env`.